primer/css/MIGRATING.md

 # 16.0.0
-In `v16` two major changes happend:
+In `v16` two major changes happened:

 1. All colors got moved to [primer/primitives](https://github.com/primer/primitives).
 This lets us use the same Primer colors across different libraries.
 2. Primer CSS also switched from using SASS variables for colors to CSS variables.
-3. By using CSS variables, components, utilties can now switch between different color modes at runtime.
+3. By using CSS variables, components, utilities can now switch between different color modes at runtime.

-Bellow a migration guide when updating Primer CSS to `16.0.0`:
+Below a migration guide when updating Primer CSS to `16.0.0`:

 ## Components